-I realize it’s been awhile (about 10 days) since (except for a re-blog) I’ve posted an entry–my apologies, dear readers.
+I realize it’s been awhile since I’ve posted an entry–my apologies, dear readers.
 Truth be told, I’ve been extremely busy at work lately, and at home too, so time and lack of inspiration (writer’s block) have been working against me here, but I’m back–although given that it’s summer, and I like playing outside, I will likely not be posting as frequently as I have in the past.
 Today, I am grateful for the facts that (1) the crazy busyness at work is finally passed and, (2) inspiration for a post came to me in the mail (e-mail, that is).
 The dry spell has been broken–for now.

 It seems fitting that this topic comes to me now, given the recent U.S. Supreme Court decision to strike down the Defence Of Marriage Act.
 It was inspired by an e-mail I just received from my class agent, asking me if I would re-consider whether or not I wish to give some of my hard-earned money to my alma mater, Principia College.
 I have previously indicated that I would not, and I will be indicating to her that until the trustees of this esteemed institution see fit to stop with their bigoted policy against homosexuals, I will not even send one penny to Prin.
 I am voting with my chequebook.